srele96/sk-experiments/sandbox/samples/use_wxwidgets/README.md

 ![Animated](docs/animated.gif)

 There it goes!
 I managed to understand the problem and find the solution on how to do it.
 I will refine the solution on the go.
 I'm having fun seeing the animation work!

+### How I made myself continue

+A brief reflection on how I made myself resume working with `wxWidgets`.

+#### What happened

+I thought about what to do next.
+I thought about what do I want to learn.
+I had options to do algorithms, c++, wxwidgets, template metaprogramming, etc...
+I thought about how I really wanted to have software to interact with anime I just watched.
+I felt difficulty resuming work with `wxWidgets` as I felt there was no reward.
+The work would be tedious because I don't know how to use `wxWidgets`.
+I thought that I should start thinking about wxWidgets.
+I thought about the end result and it hyped me up.

+While working on the project with `wxWidgets` I felt like I want to quit.
+While debugging issues, I realized, what if I stop focusing on the end result?
+What if I can focus on now?
+If what I'm doing now, debugging, is fine, not tedious, i do not anticipate finishing, debugging is not an issue.
+Anticipation of finishing makes me frustrated when I debug because it's a hindrance.

+#### What did I do right

+I noticed that I felt annoyed and pushed through.
+I reflected on what happened, so I should remember good and bad.
+Rehearsing the situation like this, helps me objectively measure it.
+I finished the part of the project, I got the animation.

+#### What did I do wrong

+I went into stuff like naming convention, reading side thing such as benefits and drawbacks of instantiating `std::shared_ptr` with `new`.

+#### What can I learn from this

+Being self aware during the process can be great.
+I should attempt to just get stuff done regardless of my satisfaction.
+I might get satisfaction from getting stuff done, rather than feeling it's perfect.